ome/omero-guides/index.rst

 Getting started
 ---------------

-:doc:`example` combines a step-by-step example workflow from import to figure creation.
+:doc:`example` presents a step-by-step example of a typical OMERO user workflow from import to figure creation.

 General